rucio/documentation/docs/operator/policy_packages.md

   integrates with the Rucio code, but typically the algorithm name to be used will be selected by a value in the config file, as for the current `lfn2pfn` and `non_deterministic_pfn` algorithm types.
-- Before the algorithm is called for the first time, the core Rucio code should call `rucio.common.utils.register_policy_package_algorithms` to import the algorithms for this class from the policy package and store them in its internal dictionary.
-This function takes care of the complexities of interfacing with the policy package, such as importing the package if necessary, and dealing with multiple packages in multi-VO Rucio installations.

 ### lfn2pfn vs. non_deterministic_pfn algorithms